bahrus/xtal-deco/README.md

 ## Setting proxyActions

-There are two straightforward ways of setting the actions (and other object properties), depending on your needs:
+There are two straightforward ways of setting the actions/on/init, depending on your needs:

-1. Extend class XtalDeco, and implement actions, via the constructor or via [instanceFields](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Public_class_fields).
+1. Extend class XtalDeco, and specify the actions/on/init properties in the constructor or via [instanceFields](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Public_class_fields).
 2. Inline actions in the HTML markup.
 Use something like [nomodule](https://github.com/bahrus/nomodule).

-Syntax example:
+Syntax example for approach 2:

 ```html